Commutativity and the emergence of classical objectivity: Collisional-model picture of the system-environment interaction

 We consider the situation as depicted in Fig.~\ref{fig1_cm}(a) where the system of interest, $S$ with free Hamiltonian $H_S\!=\!\sigma_z^S$, is in contact with two distinct environments, one composed of a small number of constitutions which we refer to as the accessible environment and represents the degrees of freedom which an observer would have access to.
 For interactions which give rise to a pure decoherence for the system, i.e. those interactions which only affect the coherences and leave the populations unchanged, it is known that such interactions lead to the type of global system-environment configurations that support classically objective states~\cite{KorbiczPRA19, CampbellPRA2019}.
 The Hamiltonian governing the interaction between the system of interest and the fragments of the accessible environment, labelled $A_i$, is then

 Here $\sigma^k_{p}$ is the $p=x,y,z$ Pauli operator of either the system (for $k=S$) or one of the fragments (when taking $k=A_i$, $\forall i$).
-For clarity, in what follows we will restrict the size of the accessible environment to three subsystems, which is the smallest size required for characteristic redundancy plateaux to be observed~\cite{RyanPLA}, however remark that due to the nature of the considered interactions our results remain qualitatively unaffected for larger accessible environments.
-In the absence of any other influences, this setting is well known to recover clear Darwinistic features.
+For clarity, in what follows we will restrict the size of the accessible environment to three subsystems, which is the smallest size required for characteristic redundancy plateaux to be observed~\cite{RyanPLA}, however remark that due to the nature of the considered interactions in Eq.~\eqref{HSA} our results remain qualitatively unaffected for larger accessible environments, {with larger accessible environments serving to increase the rate at which redundant encoding occurs.} In the absence of any other influences, this setting is well known to recover clear Darwinistic features.
 In particular, when system and all environment fragments are qubits, as will be considered throughout the present work, it satisfies the conditions for strong quantum Darwinism, or equivalently, spectrum broadcast structures~\cite{CampbellPRA2019}.

 In addition to the accessible environment, we allow the system of interest to be coupled to a second inaccessible bath, which could in principle be of a different nature.
 Such a setting is physically well motivated: nothing precludes augmenting the original paradigm of quantum Darwinism to allow for the system to be simultaneously coupled to a thermal bath for instance.
 Recently the delicate interplay between whether it is possible for states to be both thermal and classically objective has been explored~\cite{LeEntropy}.
 Here, we address a complementary setting in order to gain qualitative insight into how the nature of the interactions between a system and an inaccessible environment affect the system's ability to redundantly proliferate information into accessible environmental degrees of freedom.
 To this end, we rely on a collision model description of the inaccessible environment.